-Food, Water, Shelter and Clothing.
+Food, Water, Shelter, and Clothing

-Keep in mind we ALL lived “off the grid” not too long ago.
+Keep in mind we ALL lived off the grid not too long ago.
 According to Wikipedia, “The term off-grid refers to not being connected to a grid, mainly used in terms of not being connected to the main or national electrical grid” and “The term off-the-grid (OTG) can refer to living in a self-sufficient manner without reliance on one or more public utilities.”

-It also does not mean someone is trying to hide from law or the IRS.
-If you are reading this article then that means you either are or you are thinking about living “off the grid”.
-At the very least you want to reduce your carbon footprint or simply be more self sustaining.
+It also does not mean someone is trying to hide from the law or the IRS.
+If you are reading this article then that means you either are or you are thinking about living off grid.
+At the very least you want to reduce your carbon footprint or simply be more self-sustaining.